Kafva/moat/README.md

 pod install
 cargo build
 ```
-To install the iOS application, open the `Swive.xcworkspace` file with Xcode, connect your device and run with `CMD+R`.
+To install the iOS application, open the `moat.xcworkspace` file with Xcode, connect your device and run with `CMD+R`.

 ## Development